 Fairy-opoly is focused on the world of fairies.
-Game piece choices are nature focused, players have a choice of 9 tokens to play, such as a butterfly or a toad.
+Game pieces are nature themed, players have a choice of 9 tokens to play, such as a butterfly or a toad.

 Instead of properties, players acquire fairies.
 There are female and male fairies and each illustration shows a bit of their personalities.
 All the fairies are named, such as Moss and Stormy.

 Players begin with a set number of fairies, which varies dependent upon the number of players.
 More fairies can be acquired while traveling around the board.
-Players are given colored wings to place on the board, marking their fairies.
+Players are given colored wings to place on the board to mark the locations of their fairies.

-Purchases are made using “acorns”.
-It’s similar to monopoly money, it consists of printed colored papers marked with an acorn.
+Purchases are made using “acorns”, which is similar to monopoly money.
+It consists of printed colored papers marked with an acorn.
 I think it would have been interesting if they were designed as actual acorns.
 Anyway, money and charges are written as single digit values.
 For instance, Summer costs 5 acorns.
 Summer’s board location is marked by five acorns.
-The money is numerically labeled. from one through five acorns.
+The money is numerically labeled from one through five acorns.

 When a player lands on another player’s fairy, they must pay the owner of the space.
 However, the owner must first say, “Twinkle!
 Freeze!
 Acorn Please!”
 Admittedly, this is just one of the funny aspects of the game, especially if other adults are playing along with the kids.

-Acorns can also be gathered when a player lands on or passes the space marked “Twinkle”, this game’s version of the Monopoly “Go” space.
+Acorns are also gathered when a player lands on or passes the space marked “Twinkle”, this game’s version of the Monopoly “Go” space.

 There are new versions of other familiar Monopoly spaces as well.